Biden meets Republican leaders in debt limit standoff

 Time is critical.
 On Sunday, Treasury Secretary Janet Yellen warned that unless Congress acts in the coming weeks, "financial and economic chaos would ensue."

-Yellen has also had conversations with CEOs to discuss the dangers of brinkmanship, a source familiar with the matter confirmed to AFP.
+Yellen has also had conversations with CEOs to discuss the dangers of brinksmanship, a source familiar with the matter confirmed to AFP.

 - Digging heels in -

-On Tuesday, Biden and the Republican leaders were joined by the top Democrats in Congress: House Minority Leader Hakeem Jeffries and Senate Majority Leader Chuck Schumer.
+On Tuesday, Biden and the Republicans will be joined by the top Democrats in Congress: House of Representatives Minority Leader Hakeem Jeffries and Senate Majority Leader Chuck Schumer.

-White House Press Secretary Karine Jean-Pierre argued before the meeting that it is the Republican lawmakers' constitutional duty to act.

-"It's very simple.
-The exit ramp for them is to do their job," she said, referring to raising the debt ceiling without condition.
+"Congress must act.
+That's what the President is going to make very clear, with the leaders tomorrow.
+Congress must avoid default without conditions," White House Press Secretary Karine Jean-Pierre said Monday.

-But the talks are not expected to produce a quick resolution to the standoff.
+But the talks are not anticipated to produce a quick resolution to disagreements.

-Jeffries, in an interview Sunday, would not commit to supporting a short-term debt ceiling extension, saying the "only responsible" move is to approve a clean increase.
+Top House Democrat Jeffries, in an interview Sunday, would not commit to supporting a short-term extension of the debt ceiling, saying the "only responsible" move is to approve a clean increase.

 Democrats have also referred to a plan passed by House Republicans as the "Default on America Act."
-The plan raises the borrowing limit, but would institute major government spending cuts.
+The plan raises the borrowing limit with drastic government spending cuts.

-The Senate is bracing for a clash too, as 43 Republicans in the Democratic-controlled chamber signed a letter over the weekend, pledging to impose legislative hurdles to any attempt to raise the debt ceiling "without substantive spending and budget reforms."
+The Senate is bracing for a clash too, as 43 Republicans in the chamber signed a letter to top Democrat Schumer over the weekend, expressing their collective commitment to oppose raising the debt ceiling "without substantive spending and budget reforms."

-It remains unclear when the government will run out of funds, but the Treasury has warned it could happen as early as June 1.

-In addition to triggering Wall Street turmoil, failure to address the debt limit impasse may also impact Biden politically as he forges ahead into a re-election campaign.
+Failure to address the debt limit impasse may not just trigger Wall Street turmoil, but could impact Biden politically as he forges ahead into a re-election campaign.

+A recent Gallup poll found a lack of confidence in key US leaders on economic matters.

 - Uncertainties ahead -

+It remains unclear when the government will run out of funds to pay its bills, a situation that could spark financial market unrest and other consequences.
+Last week, the Treasury warned this could happen as early as June 1.

-Should the United States be unable to meet all its obligations, the Treasury would likely prioritize debt and interest payments.
+Should the United States be unable to meet all its obligations, the Treasury would likely prioritize spending so that debt payments and interest payments are made.

-That could mean delays in doling out funds to politically sensitive groups, such as Social Security beneficiaries or Medicare providers.
+But this could mean delays in other areas such as payments to Social Security beneficiaries or Medicare providers.

 Financial markets would also be rattled by the uncertainty.